Close your eyes. Inhale counting to four. Exhale counting to four. Repeat as necessary.

 Learning boundaries and focusing on the things that are most important to you, the things you love the most can help you reduce the stress in your life.
 There’s no need to concern yourself with trivial matters and bring unwanted anxiety.
 You deserve to be happy and enjoy what life has to offer.

-In addition to your mindfulness and meditation exercises, every Springpoint Senior Living continuing care retirement community offers amenities that allow you to reduce stress and unwind.
+In addition to your mindfulness and meditation exercises, every Springpoint Senior Living Life Plan community offers amenities that allow you to reduce stress and unwind.
 At The Atrium at Navesink Harbor, we offer rides on our private pontoon boat perfect for enjoying a serene cruise on the water.
 You can get a relaxing massage in our spa room at Monroe Village.
 And Meadow Lakes is located on an accredited arboretum, allowing you to take walks to connect with nature.
 These are just a few amenities available for you – so contact us today to learn how many options you have by choosing Springpoint.